 First off, I can’t say enough about loose leaf teas versus tea dust (also known as fannings) usually found in tea bags.
 They’re more flavorful than tea dust.
 Period.
 WHen you’re learning how to drink tea, they’re a must.

 (Quick recap: Whole and partial loose leaf teas contain more natural oils while tea leaves that have been pulverized (dust) and lose most of their oils — and flavor — to evaporation during processing.)
 Basically, you’re sacrificing antioxidants and flavor for convenience.

-The pros use a gaiwan, which is a small Chinese bowl with a lid to remove the leaves when you pour.
+The pros use a gaiwan, which is a small Chinese cup or bowl with a lid to remove the leaves when you pour.